 Expectations are fine.
 Identifying them before the holiday can help you evaluate and adjust them to become a better fit with reality.
 This gives you more control over your behavior and stress level on Thanksgiving Day.

 4. Create Some Margin.
 The person or persons hosting Thanksgiving dinner are often the most stressed on Thanksgiving Day.
 It’s no “holiday” for them.
-Sure, for most it’s a labor of love.
+Sure, for most, it’s a labor of love.
 But it’s a lot of labor nonetheless.

 If most of the preparation falls on others, don’t sit by and let them do all the work.
 Offer to lend a helping hand.
 Find ways to help and get to work.
 You will still have time to relax and enjoy the holiday, plus you’ll be helping to make Thanksgiving a bit happier and less stressful for others.

 5. Don’t Take the Bait.
 Almost everyone has at least one family member who offers the special Thanksgiving gift of instigating family conflict.
 To them, Thanksgiving is often their pot-stirring, button-pushing high holy holiday.
-Maybe it’s your sister who will make the sniping comment implying that your turkey is a tad dry, “This turkey is just delicious [cough, cough]!
+Maybe your sister will make the sniping comment implying that your turkey is a tad dry, “This turkey is just delicious [cough, cough]!
 Could you pass me the gravy and some more wine? [cough]” Or maybe it’s your mother-in-law’s back-handed compliment about your gravy, “This has really good flavor!
 It took me years of practice to make my gravy smooth.
 Be patient.
 You’ll get there.”

 Simply expect that some snarky comments will fly on Thanksgiving Day.
-When it happens, do your best to ignore, or make light of it.
+When it happens, do your best to ignore or make light of it.
 Shake it off and let it go.
 These comments are almost always a fishing expedition.
-Remember the fish that gets hooked is the fish that takes the bait.
+Remember, the fish that gets hooked is the fish that takes the bait.
 Don’t take the bait!

 6. Give Thanks.
-With all of the preparations involved in Thanksgiving Day (meals, family, travel, and so on) it’s pretty easy to forget that the holiday was created as a day Americans give thanks to God for their blessings.
+With all of the preparations involved in Thanksgiving Day (meals, family, travel, and so on), it’s pretty easy to forget that the holiday was created as a day Americans give thanks to God for their blessings.
 As Christ-followers, we know that even in the midst of difficult seasons of life, that God is good and that there is always something to thank Him for.
 So, take at least a few moments and offer up a prayer of thanks to God.
 The attitude of gratitude is the foundation upon which a happy and less stressful Thanksgiving is built.

 7. Find Ways to Give.
 Whether it’s the gift of a pumpkin pie to a neighbor, inviting another family to your Thanksgiving Dinner, raking leaves for the elderly couple down the street, or making a contribution to a local shelter, do something for someone else — something that your family feels good about doing.
 Lower any potential stresses by recognizing that this doesn’t have to be done on Thanksgiving Day itself.
 The simple act of giving during the Thanksgiving season is likely to increase the joy and happiness of your family’s Thanksgiving Day celebration.